metahoof/docs/docs/whitepaper/terms-of-services.md

 - Indirect, incidental, special, punitive, or consequential damages
 - Loss of profits, business opportunities, goodwill, or data
 - Game performance losses due to strategy, randomization mechanics, or player error
-- Issues arising from third-party platforms, including but not limited to Ultra Wallet, the Ultra blockchain, or NFT marketplaces
+- Issues arising from third-party platforms, including but not limited to third‑party sign‑in, payment processors, or external storefronts

 _This applies regardless of the legal theory, whether in contract, tort (including negligence), warranty, strict liability, or otherwise — even if ANP Labs was advised of the possibility of such damages._

 ### **15.2.
 Cap on Direct Liability**

-- In all cases, ANP Labs’ total aggregate liability for any claims under these Terms or related to your use of MetaHoof is strictly limited to the greater of (i) $100 USD or (ii) the total value of $UOS you spent directly in the game over the past 3 months prior to the incident giving rise to the claim.
+- In all cases, ANP Labs’ total aggregate liability for any claims under these Terms or related to your use of MetaHoof is strictly limited to the greater of (i) $100 USD or (ii) the total value of $TOKEN you spent directly in the game over the past 3 months prior to the incident giving rise to the claim.

 _This limitation shall apply even if any remedy fails of its essential purpose._